Xavierklop/AppleMusicDemo/README.md

 - Use Itunes API to search artist, album and song.
 - Use URLSession to manager all API request and download audio and image in background.
 - Use Decodable to parse JSON.
-- Use Core Data to persistent song infomation, album image.
+- Use Core Data to persistent song's preview, album image and song infomation.
-- All changes to the downloaded song can be automatically made persistent.
+- All changes to the downloaded song's preview can be automatically made persistent.
 - The audio files are storing in the local file system.
 - Use AVPlayerViewController to play audio.
 ## License